FrankWorldview/blockchain/lecture/05_Data_Locations.md

 ```

 **Why it exists:**
-**calldata** avoids unnecessary copying and reduces gas usage. `calldata` is ideal for large arrays or structs that do not need modification.
+`calldata` avoids unnecessary copying and reduces gas usage.
+Therefore, `calldata` is ideal for large arrays or structs that do not need modification.

 ---

-## 2. Memory
+## 2. `memory`

 **Definition**
-Memory is a temporary area used during contract execution.
+`memory` is a temporary area used during contract execution.

 **Key Features**
 - Mutable (can modify)